-Far Cry is a cornerstone of Ubisoft and one of its most beloved series.
-Far Cry games are first-person shooters with unique open worlds that you can explore.
-The first release in this franchise was in 2004, meaning Far Cry predates the Assassin’s Creed franchise.
+Far Cry is a cornerstone of Ubisoft’s portfolio and one of its most beloved series.
+The Far Cry games are first-person shooters with unique open worlds that you can explore.
+The first release in this franchise was in 2004, meaning Far Cry predates the popular Assassin’s Creed franchise.

 As the series has evolved, so have the series tropes.
 After Far Cry 3, the series became known as the franchise with the charismatic villain.
 Gameplay mechanics like stealth, traversal, and hunting have also become quintessential to Far Cry.
 This formula has done a lot to establish Far Cry as a tentpole series in gaming.

 That said, the strict adherence to a formula has also led to some missteps in the series.

 There are a couple of caveats for each entry on this list.
 The first caveat is that we will not include remakes or remasters.
 Additionally, the VR Far Cry games will not count as an entry in the series.
 Finally, the Far Cry Instincts series will count as one entry on this list because of the length of those games and their console exclusivity.

 The ranking of each game will be based on average review scores and creative contributions made to the series.
 With all of that said, here is our list of the Far Cry games ranked from worst to best.

 Far Cry instincts is a weird blip in the history of the Far Cry franchise.
 The idea behind Far Cry Instincts is that it is the watered-down version of the original Far Cry game.
 The open-world portion of the game is removed and replaced with linear campaign missions.
 Of course, the developers added some extra content to make up for this change, but it is still a shadow of the original game.